ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     ```
     you need to do this before you compile the `xbeam` and `uvlm` libraries, as
     some dependencies are included in the conda environment.

+    If you would like to use the minimal environment you can run `conda activate sharpy_minimal`.

 ### Quick install